Skip to content

 As AI-generated answers reshape online discovery, communications groups are racing to measure how brands appear in large language models.

-The International Association for the Measurement and Evaluation of Communication (AMEC) has launched a new framework intended to bring greater consistency and transparency to the measurement of AI-generated search and discovery results.
+The International Association for the Measurement and Evaluation of Communication (AMEC) has launched a new framework intended to bring greater transparency to the emerging market for measuring AI-generated search and discovery results.

-The framework focuses on three areas: reputation signals that shape how organisations are understood online, the accessibility of digital content to AI systems and the analysis of AI-generated outputs, including accuracy and prominence.
+The framework focuses on reputation signals that shape how organisations are understood online, the accessibility of digital content to AI systems and the analysis of AI-generated outputs, including accuracy and prominence.

-AMEC said the principles were developed over six months with input from agencies, academics and technology providers, including contributors from Ketchum and FleishmanHillard.
+The principles were developed over six months with input from agencies, academics and technology providers, including contributions from Ketchum, FleishmanHillard and Hotwire Global.